 We are talking about vocations such as food delivery, construction, office administration, manufacturing, retail, data entry keyers, library technicians, and telemarketers.
 Even medicine could be changed by artificial intelligence.
 But for now, human lives are still in human hands.

 Does automation create more jobs?

 Automation doesn’t necessarily mean job loss for millions of people.
 It could also be a great job opportunity.
 A report from the MansPower Group predicts that some jobs that robots won’t be able to do will be invented to do what robots can’t.

 In some manufacturing companies, owners already teach their employees how to do new jobs because manufacturing is one of the sectors that will most probably disappear.
 That’s why business owners want to give their workers proper education – to prepare when the switch comes.

 What percent of jobs are automated?

-According to estimates, 47% of jobs will be automated in the near future.
+According to estimates, 47% of jobs will be automated shortly.
 For now, this number is smaller – 2% of jobs have been fully automated.
-Some of them are switchboard operator, bowling alley pinsetter, elevator operator, film projectionist, knocker-upper, check-out cashier, and railway station ticket seller.
+Some are switchboard operators, bowling alley pinsetters, elevator operators, film projectionists, knocker-uppers, check-out cashiers, and railway station ticket sellers.